robot-learning-from-human/robot-learning-from-human.github.io/README.md

-This is the project website for "Roman: Scaling Robotic Foundation Models with Human Videos".
+This is the project website for "Roman: Scaling Robot Learning with Human Videos".